awslabs/data-on-eks/website/docs/gen-ai/training/RayTrain-Llama2.md

 kubectl get pods -l "ray.io/cluster=kuberay-trn1"
 ```

-### Gang Scheduling Ray Head and Worker Pods with Volcano
+### Gang Scheduling of Ray Head and Worker Pods with Volcano

 In the context of deploying a Ray cluster for training Llama2, Volcano is crucial for ensuring that the Ray head and worker pods are scheduled together efficiently.
 The Ray head pod, typically running on an x86 instance, coordinates the distributed training, while the worker pods, running on AWS Trainium (Trn1) instances, perform the computationally intensive tasks.